siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 the realized support.

 In this ontology, joining two beams makes the realized whole smaller by the joined extent.
-The field is not being squeezed inside an unchanged container.
-The realized extent of the field itself has been reduced.
+In the glass picture, the same two units once carried by two glasses are now recovered on one surviving glass.
+In the field language, the realized extent itself has been reduced.

 ## Effective advance